Bally's Dover: Hotel

 The hotel at Bally's offers upscale accommodations with rooms facing both the racetrack and the city.
 Amenities at the hotel include a full-service spa, fitness room, indoor swimming pool, room service, and concierge.
-Dover Downs offers space for meetings, banquets, conferences, and conventions, including over 40000 sqft of function space, the 18000 sqft Rollins Center ballroom, several meeting rooms, and three hospitality suites offering views of the racetrack.
+Bally’s offers space for meetings, banquets, conferences, and conventions, including over 40000 sqft of function space, the 18000 sqft Rollins Center ballroom, several meeting rooms, and three hospitality suites offering views of the racetrack.

 Casino

-The casino at Bally's offers over 2,300 slot machines, 41 gaming tables, and an 18-table poker room.
-Table games in the casino include craps, roulette, and card games such as blackjack, Spanish 21, baccarat, three card poker, pai gow poker, high card flush, 21+3, heads up poker, and Mississippi stud.
+The casino at Bally's offers over 2,000 slot machines and almost 30 gaming tables.
+Table games in the casino include craps, roulette, and card games such as blackjack, Spanish 21, baccarat, three card poker, pai gow poker, high card flush, heads up poker, and Mississippi stud.

+The poker room is currently closed, and no plans to reopen have been revealed.

 Racetrack

 Bally's Dover offers live harness racing from November to mid-April and simulcasts of harness and thoroughbred racing year-round.
 The Race & Sports Book offers sports betting on live and simulcast horse racing along with single-game and parlay betting on professional and college sports (excluding Delaware college teams) including auto racing, baseball, basketball, boxing/MMA, football, golf, hockey, and soccer.